LtGlahn/ruteplan/mappingRoute2nvdb.md

   * A point is described as a single floating point value at the particular link sequence ID, example `0.5@625977`.
   * A section of the road is described as a range of floating point numbers at that particular link sequence ID, or more likely a list of such ranges.
 Example `0-0.37@625977` or a list: `0.37648714-0.72087082@605474,0.68519209-1@625521,0.71230154-1.0@625522`
+  * These floating point values are valid with 8 decimal presion (i.e. 8 digits after decimal separator, 0 = 0.00000000).

 The linear referencing system can be used to query NVDB for data, se [documentation](https://nvdbapiles-v3.atlas.vegvesen.no/dokumentasjon/openapi/#/Vegobjekter/get_vegobjekter__vegobjekttypeid_).
 Please observe that the linear referencing system is oblivious to how many links there may be along any particular link sequence, and the time evolution of those links.